Data Protection Policy

 Where not listed below, terms will take their meaning from the GDPR.

-produces legal effects concerning him or her or similarly significantly affects him or her.
+Automated Decision Making: a decision based solely on automated processing which produces legal effects concerning him or her or similarly significantly affects him or her.

-Controller: the person or organisation that determines when, why and how to process
+Controller: the person or organisation that determines when, why and how to process Personal Data.

-Data Subject: a living, identified or identifiable individual about whom we hold Personal
+Data Subject: a living, identified or identifiable individual about whom we hold Personal Data.

-Data Protection Impact Assessment (DPIA): an assessment of the impact of the envisaged
+Data Protection Impact Assessment (DPIA): an assessment of the impact of the envisaged processing operations on the protection of Personal Data.

-Data Protection Officer (DPO): the person required to be appointed in specific
+Data Protection Officer (DPO): the person required to be appointed in specific circumstances under the GDPR.

 EEA: the countries in the EU, plus Iceland, Liechtenstein and Norway.

-EU & UK Data Protection and Privacy Laws: the EU's General Data Protection Regulation x2016/679 and the e-Privacy Directive 2002/58/EC as amended from time to time and their
+EU & UK Data Protection and Privacy Laws: the EU's General Data Protection Regulation x2016/679 and the e-Privacy Directive 2002/58/EC as amended from time to time and their national implementing legislations (including the UK Data Protection Act 2018 and the UK implementing legislations which have been retained in the UK following the withdrawal of the United Kingdom from the European Union), and the data protection acts of the EEA countries as amended and replaced from time to time.

-EU General Data Protection Regulation: the EU's General Data Protection Regulation (EU)
+EU General Data Protection Regulation: the EU's General Data Protection Regulation (EU) 2016/679.

 GDPR: for the purposes of this policy means EU GDPR and UK GDPR.